 The Meramec Valley R-III enrollment process for new families/students will be completed online.
-In addition, all current MVR-III families will be required to complete a Returning Students - Annual Family Information Update, which will also be completed online, using a computer, tablet, or web-browsing app on a smartphone.
+In addition, all current MVR-III families will be required to complete a Returning Students - Annual Family Information Update.
+The enrollment/update may be completed using a computer, tablet, or web-browsing app on a smartphone.

-Families for both new and returning students can complete all beginning of the school year paperwork online by using the Tyler SISK12 Parent Portal beginning today, July 19, 2021.
-All online registration forms must be completed on an annual basis.
+Families of both new and returning students can complete all back-to-school paperwork online by using the Tyler SISK12 Parent Portal beginning today, July 26, 2022.
+All online registration forms must be completed on a yearly basis.

-If families completed registration during the Kindergarten registration window, you will need to go through to approve forms again and update information if needed.
+Families that completed registration during the Kindergarten registration window will still need to approve forms again and update information if needed.

 A few things you need to know:

 It is important to complete the entire online enrollment application for your child.
 If parents do not complete the process, their child is not actively enrolled in the district.

 If you need assistance in completing the online enrollment application, please call the office at the school your student will be attending.